andymac-2/haskell-docs/docs/book/types.md

 # Haskell types and typeclasses

-In haskell, types play a fundamental role to write any useful program.
-Haskell is a *strongly typed* language, which means that types cannot be converted to one another automatically.
-Therefore to convert between types you must use a function to do so.
-Haskell supports a wide range of useful types, and supports advanced typing features, so without further ado, let's introduce some types.
+In Haskell, types play a fundamental role to write any useful program.
+Haskell is *strongly typed* which means that types will not be converted from one another automatically.
+It is also *statically typed* which means that the type of a piece of data is known at compile time.
+This leads to safer code than many other languages, since it restricts us from making the mistake of mixing types together in the wrong ways.
+Haskell therefore has a lot of information available to tell us if our program is incorrect before we even run it, saving ourselves a lot of headache later in the process.

+Haskell also has *type inference*.
+Therefore, the compiler can usually find out what the type of something is without us explicitly telling it.
+However, it is often necessary, or good practice to tell the compiler what types we want specifically, otherwise the compiler may choose a poor representation of what we want.
+This is useful, it allows us to write concise code without types for the most part, and when necessary provide a type signature to help with the understanding of our code.

+The type signatures in Haskell are very expressive, and allow use to restrict the number of incorrect programs we write, making it more likely we write the correct one.
+In extreme cases, and in some other languages, it is possible to *prove* that a program is correct before we ever run it using the type system.

 ## Bool